Starting a paperless kitchen might seem like a newfangled, eco-friendly concept; but if you really think about it, it’s a very vintage idea!

 We’ve gotten so used to the convenience factor of grabbing a disposable paper towel to mop up a mess.
 They’re marketed to us as the ideal “quicker picker upper” – absorbent, hyper-convenient and utterly sterile.

-Truth is, paper towels are a costly, wasteful solution to a problem that can be easily (and better) solved by a handy, reusable cloth towel.
+But the truth is, paper towels are a costly, wasteful solution to a problem that can be easily (and better) solved by a handy, reusable cloth towel.